dsaidgovsg/folium-resource-server/README.md

 ## Set-Up

-The set-up is Docker centric and uses Caddy 2 to host the static files.
+The set-up is Docker centric and uses NGINX to host the static files.

 ### Pull and run